 Royale @ East London Liquor Company

 It’s so nice meeting up with a prospective partner without the feeling that faking your own death is a good shout, isn’t it?
-When you’re feeling something that could quite possibly be hope then it’s time to make a booking at East London Liquor Co.
+When you’re feeling something that could quite possibly be hope, make a booking at East London Liquor Co.
 A whisky and gin distillery in Bow Wharf, this industrial look bar has huge date potential.
-For starters, it’s a distillery so you can do the maths on how good the cocktails are.
-Secondly, lockdown rotisserie chicken specialist Royale have moved in and are providing scotch bonnet sauces, crispy potatoes, as well as great little snacky items like olives, prosciutto, and chickpea fries.
-Basically, it’s the ideal place for a couple of martinis to turn into a full-blown meal complete with a side of pandemic-celibacy sponsored PDA.
+It’s a distillery so you can do the maths on how good the cocktails are and rotisserie chicken specialists Royale are providing scotch bonnet sauces, crispy potatoes, and great little snacky items.
+Basically, it’s the ideal place for a couple of martinis to turn into a full-blown meal complete with a side of PDA.

 The 'Wink Wink Nudge Nudge' Third Date

 Alright so technically they came back to yours at the end of the second date because ‘they needed to charge their phone’.
-You’re only human.
-Blame summer, with all it’s glorious horny sunshine and the fact that you’re always more likely to get it on with someone if you don’t have to face peeling a pair of skinny jeans off in front of a person you find relatively attractive.
+Blame summer, with all its glorious horny sunshine and the fact that you’re always more likely to get it on with someone if you don’t have to face peeling a pair of skinny jeans off in front of them.
 But in the interest of keeping those sparks flying, we’d like to introduce you to The Winemaker’s Club.
-This is undeniably a wine bar that promotes serious flirting, thanks to its setting in a series of old arches under Holborn Viaduct and the fact that there are as many candles as you’d find on the set of a Bridgerton ‘love’ scene.
-Cue feeding each other cheese and maybe - deep breaths - a little hand holding whilst you make your way through a top bottle of Bordeaux once the sun has set.
+This is undeniably a wine bar that promotes serious flirting, thanks to its candlelit setting in a series of old arches under Holborn Viaduct.
+Cue feeding each other cheese and maybe—deep breaths—a little hand holding while you make your way through a top bottle of Bordeaux once the sun has set.

 The 'I Actually Quite Like You' Date

 Ah, the height of the affair.
-It’s around this point you start sending messages like ‘i’m hungover, can u come over and stroke my forehead? bring the San Pelly I like please’ and staying over at theirs - partially because they have a Dyson fan but mostly because you think they look really cute when they, like, breathe.
-Bask in the glory of your hot summer union at the best al fresco table in London, Noble Rot’s limited but entirely magnificent terrace seating.
-A restaurant and wine bar that is so wildly charming and romantic that it makes single people cry and/or download Hinge (not not a true story), you’ll need to call ahead to reserve one of their two coveted outdoor tables.
-Get a full slap-up meal, get your best sunglasses out, and get ready to fall madly in love… with Noble Rot’s bread.
+It’s around this point you start sending messages like ‘I’m hungover, can u come over and stroke my forehead?
+Bring the San Pelly I like please’ and staying over at theirs.
+Partially because they have a Dyson fan but mostly because you think they look really cute when they, like, breathe.
+Bask in the glory of your hot summer union at the best alfresco table in London—Noble Rot’s limited but entirely magnificent terrace seating, looking out on to Lamb’s Conduit Street.
+You’ll need to call ahead to reserve one of their two coveted outdoor tables but it’s worth it when you’re ready to fall in love… with Noble Rot’s bread.

 The Cute Couple Day Out

-You and your beloved - herein named The Lovebirds - no longer need the sweet silly distraction of a menu or an emergency exit.
+You and your beloved—herein named The Lovebirds—no longer need the sweet silly distraction of a menu or an emergency exit.
 No, you’re above all that now.
 You’ve moved onto talking about ‘the real stuff’, namely whether it’s too soon to get a dog together.
-The answer to that is, of course it is but in our humble opinion it’s not too soon for your first faux ‘vacation’.
+The answer to that is, of course, yes but in our humble opinion it’s not too soon for your first faux ‘vacation’.
 Head to Richmond for deer-spotting, sweet strolls in the sunshine, and lunch at Cue Point.
-We are lowkey obsessed with this British-meets-Afghan catering company who have popped up at The Chiswick Pavilion.
 Expect a 10/10 brisket bun, beer on tap, picnic benches, and your first appearance on their Instagram stories just so you can prove to everyone that you’re properly loved up.
-Or sunburn.
+Or sunburnt.
 Either or.
-Looking to take your Great British Romance on tour?
-Check out our guide to A Totally Stress-Free Day-Trip To Brighton.

 The First Time You Realise You Might Actually Hate Them

 It’s pissing it down and out of nowhere the ick creeps up and taps you on the shoulder.
 After all, you do really like making out in Victoria Park when it’s 30 degrees but lately you have started to question whether they really are just following those Jeremy Clarkson stan accounts on Instagram purely ‘for the lols’.
-But it’s probably fine, right.
-Right?
 Next time the sun once again graces you with its presence, head to Villa Mamas.
-A restaurant this good and cosy is the ultimate litmus test for a ‘relationship’ that’s success might solely rest on your obsession with Solar Power by Lorde.
-A Bahraini spot ten-minutes from Sloane Square, their terrace is the perfect place to plonk yourself down on a cute little sofa seat, eat a lot of (arguably quite pricey) hummus, and fuck it, enjoy having someone kiss your forehead whilst you’re wearing Birkenstocks.
+A Bahraini spot 10 minutes from Sloane Square, this place is the ultimate litmus test for the success of a ‘relationship’ which might solely rest on your obsession with Solar Power by Lorde.
+Sit on the terrace, eat a lot of hummus, and fuck it, enjoy having someone kiss your forehead while you’re wearing Birkenstocks.

 On the one hand, the sound of their voice makes you want to stuff your ears with Mini Milks.
-On the other hand, it’s mid-summer and it’s now scientifically proven that incredibly good looking people will get with someone like Matt Hancock if they’re wearing the right pair of Ray Bans.
-In the interest of resurrecting your iconic 2021 hot vax summer pairing so that you have someone to drag to your mate’s BBQ, it’s time to bring in the big guns.
+On the other hand, it’s mid-summer and it’s now scientifically proven that incredibly good-looking people will get with someone like Matt Hancock if they’re wearing the right pair of Ray Bans.
+In the interest of resurrecting your iconic pairing it’s time to bring out the big guns.
 And by ‘the big guns’, we do of course mean oysters.
 Well and Bucket is a neighbourhood pub in Shoreditch that has a great back garden where you can eat affordable oysters and mentally recite all the reasons that you definitely aren’t going to break up with them.
-If all of the reasons are ‘so I don’t have to go to that socially-distanced wedding alone’ that’s okay too.
+If all of the reasons are ‘so I don’t have to go to my mate’s BBQ alone’, that’s OK too.

 The Inevitable Demise

 Well you had a good run.
 Thanks to your incessant Love Island viewing, you’ve convinced yourself that it’s physically impossible to dump someone if you’re not in close proximity to an OTT fire pit.
 Let us assure you that that’s simply not true.
 Might we suggest Allpress Dalston’s lovely patio to cushion the blow.
-A two-storey coffee shop (read as: many witnesses) they serve excellent iced numbers and there’s enough foliage to make it feel like you’re doing this in the classiest way possible.
-Once they’ve finished saying heartwarming things like ‘but think of all the bad things we did in London Fields lido’ and have retreated with some of their dignity, treat yourself to another coffee and accept that you’re never getting that Factor 50 from Boots back.
+A two-storey coffee shop (read as: many witnesses), they serve excellent iced coffee and there’s enough foliage to make it feel like you’re doing this in the classiest way possible.
 Here’s to good coffee.
-Here’s to blissful solitude.
-And above all, here’s to the sweet mems that will keep you warm through the winter until you do it all again next summer.
+Here’s to solitude.
+And here’s hoping they don’t change their Disney Plus log-in.